 Nearest campsite: Bude Club Site (15 minutes*).

 At high tide, Broad Haven Beach is a narrow strip of pebble beach.
 At low tide, the beach becomes a vast expanse of firm sand, with plenty of room for a dog to chase a stick or ball.
 Broad Haven Beach is a beautiful section of the Pembrokeshire Coast National Path, and great for dogs as the cliffs provide sheltered bays so if it gets too hot, they can cool down in the shade.

 Nearest campsite: St David's Club Site (30 minutes*).

 Lying in a picturesque cove, Cilborth Beach is a short walk north of the similarly beautiful Llangrannog Beach – and at low tide, you can walk between the two.
 Famed for its rock formation known as Carreg Bica, the beach is blanketed in soft sand.
 The area surrounding Carreg Bica is home to multiple rock pools teeming with marine life.

 Sitting on the tip of the Llyn Peninsula in North Wales, Porthdinllaen Beach is a long sweeping bay in the village of the same name.
-Porthdinllaen is mostly owned by the National Trust and completely car-free – making it a secluded and peaceful haven for dog-walkers.
+Porthdinllaen is mostly owned by the National Trust and is completely car-free – making it a secluded and peaceful haven for dog walkers.